mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

 3. Object Record - org-wide defaults, role hierarchy, sharing, teams.
 4. Fields on a Record - field-level security, page layouts.

 ## Setup Audit Trail
+The ```View Setup Audit Trail``` screen is located in Setup.
+This helps track setup changes that admins have made to the org, which helps if there are multiple admins.
+If a delegated user makes a setup change, the ```Delegate User column``` shows their username.
+This shows the ```20 most recent setup changes``` and stores audit trail history for the last 6 months.
+This can be ```downloaded for the last 6 months``` (excel csv).

+Changes tracked include who made those changes, date of change, and what was changed.
+Some things trackd include:
+- Amin-related changes such as Company info, defult settings, roles, users, permission sets, etc.
+- Customization changes such as workflow rules, approval processes, flows, page layouts, custom objects, etc.
+- Groups and Sharing such as changes to public groups, sharing rules, org-wide settings, etc.
+- Data Management changes such as use of Data Import Wizard, exporting data, deletion of records, etc.
+- Email Deliverability and Delivery changes such as access level, PIN length, inactivity timeout, email relay, etc.
+- Delegated Admin setup changes.
+- Notification types delivery setting changes.
+- Apex changes such as class creation, triggers, VF pages, lightning pages, etc.
+- Lightning Component changes (create, change, delete components).

 ## Passwords

 ## Session Settings
 ## IP Restrictions
 ## Login Hours